 Get in touch with us

-- What are the nutritional benefits of Kuli Kuli Bars?
+- What are the nutritional benefits of Kuli Kuli’s moringa products?

-- High in fiber, protein, vitamin A, calcium and iron, Kuli Kuli Bars contain the nutrients you need to power through the day.
-Please visit our product page to read the specific nutritional information for each bar.
+- High in fiber, protein, vitamin A, calcium, iron, and protective phytochemicals, Kuli Kuli’s moringa products contain the nutrients and health preventive properties you need to power through the day and maintain a strong healthy body.
+Please visit our product page to read the specific nutritional information for each product.

 - What is moringa?

-- Moringa oleifera is a rapidly-growing tree that grows throughout the tropics.
-Moringa leaves have been used in traditional medicines for centuries and more recently have been advocated as an outstanding indigenous source of highly digestible protein, calcium, iron, Vitamin A and Vitamin C.
+- Moringa oleifera is a rapidly-growing tree native to the tropics.
+Moringa leaves have been used in traditional medicines for centuries and more recently have been advocated as an outstanding source of highly digestible protein, calcium, iron, vitamin A and vitamin C. Additionally, moringa contains many phytochemicals including polyphenols and glucosinolates that have antioxidant and anti-inflammatory properties.

 - How does Kuli Kuli make an impact?

-- Kuli Kuli sells delicious moringa products in the US with moringa sourced from farmers that provide fair wages and women-led cooperatives around the world.
-We support women farming cooperatives to grow moringa, process it in a way that preserves the nutrients and use it to improve the health of their communities.
-By incentivizing these communities to use moringa and paying fair trade wages, Kuli Kuli is improving livelihoods and health.
+- Kuli Kuli sources high-quality moringa from farmers that provide fair wages and women-led cooperatives around the world.
+We support women farming cooperatives to grow moringa, process it in a way that preserves the nutrients, and use it to improve the health of their communities.
+By incentivizing these communities to use moringa and paying fair trade wages, Kuli Kuli is improving livelihoods and health while producing delicious moringa products for the US market.

 - Do you ship internationally?

-- No. At the present moment Kuli Kuli only ships to addresses in the United States.
+- No. At the present moment Kuli Kuli only ships within the United States.

 - How can I buy Kuli Kuli’s products?